LoC-Path: Learning to Compress for Pathology Multimodal Large Language Models: Redundancy and Task Relevance Analysis

-\myparagraph{Global Compression Redundancy.} To quantitatively show that the tile-level tokens are compressible, we design the following experiments: For $K\in\{8,16,\dots,256\}$ we learn $K$ prototypes $\{ce_k\}$ (K‑means).
-We assign each $x_i$ to $ce(x_i)$ and compute the \emph{normalized} reconstruction error:
+\myparagraph{Global Compression Redundancy.} To quantitatively show that the tile-level tokens are compressible, we design the following experiments: For $K\in\{8,16,\dots,256\}$ we learn $K$ K-means centroids $\{\bm{\mu}_k\}_{k=1}^{K}$.
+We assign each $\bm{x}_i$ to its closest centroid $\bm{\mu}(\bm{x}_i)$ and compute the \emph{normalized} reconstruction error:

 Per slide, we obtain a curve $K\mapsto\mathrm{nMSE}(K)$; across slides, we show the mean and IQR, and annotate the elbow and the $K$ achieving $\approx$50\% error reduction.
-As a result, in Fig.~\ref{fig:kcurve}, we show that a small $K$ prototypes are enough to reconstruct the slide fairly well, indicating potential for compression.
+As a result, in Fig.~\ref{fig:kcurve}, we show that a small number of prototypes (small $K$) is enough to reconstruct the slide fairly well, indicating potential for compression.